jngisiro/jngisiro/README.md

 ## Hi there 👋.

-I'm looking for a Fullstack / Frontend / Backend Typescript Developer Role with Node and Angular
+I'm a Fullstack / Frontend / Backend Typescript Developer specializing in Node and Angular

 ### Languages